-This CEL course aims to delve deeper into the students' artistic vision while continuing to explore new techniques specifically in steel.
-Emphasis will be on current contemporary methods as well as the development of the students' artistic philosophy.
+This CEL course aims to delve deeper into the students' artistic vision while continuing to explore new techniques in casting and hand building.
+Emphasis will be on current contemporary methods of casting in plastic resins, alternative casting, concrete, as well as the development of the students' artistic philosophy.
 Special attention will be given to the development of a conceptual intent, aesthetics, and technical skills in order to achieve and expand the sculptural objective.